quanghuy0497/Deep-Learning-Specialization/Course 2 - Improving Deep Neural Networks/Lecture Note/Readme.md

 - Make sure the dev and test set are coming from the same distribution.
   - For example if cat training pictures is from the web and the dev/test pictures are from users cell phone they will mismatch.
 It is better to make sure that dev and test set are from the same distribution.
 - The dev set rule is to try them on some of the good models you've created.
-- Its OK to only have a dev set without a testing set.
+- It's OK to only have a dev set without a testing set.
 But a lot of people in this case call the dev set as the test set.
 A better terminology is to call it a dev set as its used in the development.

 ### Bias / Variance